cusp-london/cusp-london.github.io/Zeitgeist:Past_Events.md

 # Zeitgeist: Past Events

+**26th October 2022: CUSP London PhD Conference  12:30-17:30 King's College London - Bush House Central Block** This was a wonderful event which included 11 speakers from 5 universities: King's, Newcastle, Warwick, Glasgow, Edinburgh and LSHTM.
+The presenters were at different stages of their studies, and as such could provide identification, guidance, ideas and networking as well as pertinent questioning of the work presented.
+We will be hosting a PhD Conference again around the same time next year, please do let us know if you are interested in presenting!

 **13th October 2022**: CUSP London Seminar - Paul Dawson Mayors Office for Policing and Crime (MOPAC) <br>
 **Title:** Telling Stories with Data – Reflections from City Hall <br>